trezor/trezor-firmware/docs/common/ethereum-definitions.md

 Automatic manipulation with the definitions is implemented in `trezorctl` tool.
-All Ethereum commands that do work with definitions contains contains options to automatically download online definitions or use locally stored definitions.
+All Ethereum commands that do work with definitions contains contains options to automatically download online definition(s) or use locally stored definition(s).
 For more info look at the `trezorctl` [documentation] (https://github.com/trezor/trezor-firmware/blob/master/python/docs/README.rst).